00bradw/vanSite/pages/tour.md

   <figcaption>Adhering wooden floor substructure to the metal ridges of the van's body.</figcaption>
 </figure>

 The concept of this van is to have no permanent mattress or cushions for sleeping or sitting.
 Mattresses and cushions are very bulky, hard to store when not being slept on, and are magnets for filth and stains.
-Rather, this van expects that you will use standard sleeping mats or inflatable mattresses which are easy to store and keep the van spatious when not sleeping.
-As such, the dimensions of the sleeping configurations are designed to accomodate typical sizes for these products.
+Rather, this van expects that you will use standard sized sleeping mats or inflatable mattresses which are easy to store and keep the van spatious when not sleeping.
+This makes the van versatile for different user's preferences, and is a great feature for renting out or having the van borrowed.
+Different campers can bring whichever sleeping mattresses/ cushions they prefer, and there is no burden of washing or cleaning upholstery or fabrics.

 ### Sleeping configuration 1: "Quick Rest"